What is it?

 What follows is not a complete guide to how to build the dome but rather a general outline of how I broke down the geodesic geometry into a few easily assembled parts.
 The idea being that this methodology can be reused for other geodesic structures.

-There is enough here for experienced makers to have a go but if you are intent on making one of these domes please contact me.
+There is enough here for experienced makers to have a go but if you are really intent on making one of these domes please be careful and construct several paper models first.

 One of my aims here is to make domes a little less scary to the less mathematically inclined.